ncbi/cxx-toolkit/pages/ch_tabular.md

 - field data type
 - extended field data type

 On most occasions the meta info does not enforce anything (except for some cases of validation, described below).
-For example, a name for field number 79 could be set to “Address” while the data source has only 4 fields.
+For example, a name for field number 79 could be set to "Address" while the data source has only 4 fields.
 This would not lead to errors unless the field is referred by its name and there is no such a field in the current row.
 Also it is all right to set many names for the same field or the same name for many fields.
 In the last case it is an undefined behavior what field is provided if it is referred to by a name.

 The data types for the fields are fixed and include:
 - eRR_String for strings